wp-plugins/geo-mashup/readme.txt

 those developers had worked together we'd have just a few much better plugins.
 I've been guilty of not reaching out to other authors.
-If you are a developer interested in working together for a better !WordPress mapping future, contact me via [http://code.google.com/u/@VRBQRl1TDhNFXQB5/ this site] or [http://www.cyberhobo.net/hire-me my site] and I'll work with you.
+If you are a developer interested in working together for a better !WordPress mapping future, contact me via [my site](http://www.cyberhobo.net/hire-me) and I'll work with you.

 = Support =